| |

 happened, then grabs hold of one sure thing -- love (and marriage).

-In an lengthy
+In a lengthy

 working with Rod Taylor in this episode:

-killed in the Second World War. ...
 We had a problem on

 that.
 Jack Carson had been taking some sort of pills –